 Scale to 1,000,000 in Less Than a Year

-Unlike most of your favorite Social Media platforms, Pinterest works as a Search Engine- A Visual Search Engine.
+Unlike most of your favorite Social Media platforms, Pinterest works like a Search Engine- A Visual Search Engine.
 Just like with any Search Engine, observing key Search Engine Optimization practices will make a world of difference.

 When I first created the Black Beauty Bombshells account, I saved images to it without using keywords.
 A whole month went past before I was able to even break past the 1,000 views mark.
 At the time, I had no blog, neither did I know what I wanted to do with the numbers.
 On the second month, I decided to switch my strategy and my numbers shot up to 300,000 using only ORIGINAL content.